Blasphemy Act 1661

-The Act against Blasphemy 1661 was an Act of the Parliament of Scotland (1661c. n).
+The Blasphemy Act 1661 (c.
+216) was an act of the Parliament of Scotland.

-The Act enshrined the blasphemy offence into statute.
+The act enshrined the blasphemy offence into statute.
 It legislated that anyone who should rail upon and curse God or the Trinity, even if 'distracted', should be punished.
 The punishment was the death penalty.

-The Act against Blasphemy 1695 further clarified the offence and blasphemy was later abolished in 1813 under the Unitarian Relief Act.
+The Act against Blasphemy 1695 further clarified the offence and blasphemy was later abolished in 1813 under the Doctrine of the Trinity Act 1813.